Urban Studies BA

 Department of Urban Studies and Planning

-Our award-winning building sits in the beautiful surroundings of Weston Park, alongside one of the main University libraries.
+While studying with us, your home will be our award-winning building which sits in the beautiful surroundings of Weston Park, alongside one of the main University libraries.

 Why choose Sheffield?